rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

         subset: v3
 ```

-* **Destination Rule** are applied after virtual service routing rules are evaluated, so they apply to the traffic’s “real” destination.
+* **Destination Rules** are applied after virtual service routing rules are evaluated, so they apply to the traffic’s “real” destination.

 You use destination rules to specify named service subsets, such as grouping all a given service’s instances by version.
 You can then use these service subsets in the routing rules of virtual services to control the traffic to different instances of your services.